BEING CATHOLIC

 You see that a man is justified by works and not by faith

+alone.
 And in the same way was not also Rahab the harlot

 justified by works when she received the messengers and sent them